jemc/pegleromyces/README.md

 3. Sophisticated enough to parse the Myco language itself.

-4. Capable of allowing user-mutation of the grammar in between parse runs.

-5. Capable of parsing composed grammars for other languages (including user-created languages).
+4. Capable of parsing composed grammars for other languages (including user-created languages).

-6. Implemented as efficiently as possible given the above constraints.
+5. Implemented as efficiently as possible given the above constraints.

 ## The Name